puuro/osm-tiles-easy/README.md

 sudo rm index.html

-This is a file that contains small website that has a leaflet map displaying your tiles: wget tekieki.fi/file/kartta.zip sudo unzip kartta.zip
+Following file contains small website that has a leaflet map displaying your tiles.
+You may as well write it yourself. wget tekieki.fi/file/kartta.zip sudo unzip kartta.zip